Plan the Perfect Honeymoon for Two in Big Sur, California

-Here's everything you need to know to start planning your Big Sur honeymoon, whether you want to stay in one town or make it a fantastic road trip.
+Oh, and there's also really great wine, impossibly charming hotels and some of the most beautiful restaurants you'll ever encounter.
+Here's everything you need to know to start planning your honeymoon in Big Sur, whether you want to stay in one town or make it a fantastic road trip honeymoon.

-Pros of a Big Sur Honeymoon
+- Big Sur Honeymoon Itinerary Ideas

-Cons of a Big Sur Honeymoon
+- What to Pack for a Big Sur Honeymoon

-The Best Times of Year to Go on a Honeymoon in Big Sur for Good Weather
+Best Time to Honeymoon in Big Sur

 Winter is affordable but rainy, and mudslides that can temporarily close roads are possible (though uncommon).
 Spring is lovely for chasing wildflowers and soaking up the sun, but come summer, Big Sur is very busy with tourists, especially on the weekends.
 Like nearby San Francisco, Big Sur is also a bit susceptible to ocean fog in the summer.